Superradiance-Mediated Photon Storage for Broadband Quantum Memory: Evolution of coherences in superradiance protocol

-To understand how the atomic coherence is initially established, we examine the temporal and spatial profiles of the macroscopic polarization $P(z,t)$ as it is generated in the medium during absorption of the input probe.
+To understand how the atomic coherence is initially established, we examine the temporal and spatial profiles of the macroscopic polarization $P(z,t)$ as it is generated in the medium during the absorption of input probe.
 In the absence of a control field ($\Omega_{\rm C} = 0$), equations (\ref{eq:MB1})-(\ref{eq:MB3}) reduce to

 with initial conditions given by the input photonic mode's shape: $E(z=0,t) = \mathcal{E}_{\rm in}(t) = E_{\rm P} e^{t/T} u(-t)$.
 Here, $\mathcal{E}_{\rm in}(t)$ is the electric field of the input probe, which has an amplitude $\mathcal{E}_{\rm P}$ and a $1/e$ duration of $T$ and $u(-t)$ is the Heaviside unit step function.
-As discussed in the main text, this exponentially-rising temporal shape optimises both the amplitude as well as the spatial distribution of the built-up polarization, since it corresponds to the time-reversed impulse-response of the cold atomic ensemble (characterized by a Lorentzian lineshape), as in this study.
+As discussed in the main text, this exponentially-rising temporal shape optimises both the amplitude as well as the spatial distribution of the polarization build-up, since it corresponds to the time-reversed impulse-response of the cold atomic ensemble which is characterized by a Lorentzian lineshape in this study.

 With the above definition of the input pulse and setting $t = 0$ as the time at which the input is suddenly shut off, we consider the scenario in which absorption and the associated polarization build-up occurs for times $t \le 0^{-}$, and for which subsequent re-emission or storage can occur at times $t \ge 0^{+}$.
 We assume that the probe field maintains its temporal shape during propagation through the medium ($c T \gg L$) and that it is only changed by an attenuation of its amplitude.
 We also note that in the main text, $T_{\rm P}$ refers to the $1/e$ duration of probe \emph{intensity}, such that $T_{\rm P} = T/2$.